 Custom spans let you trace specific business logic, workflow steps, and application components beyond just LLM calls.
+For the tracing data model behind spans, see tracing concepts.
 Use Cases:- Business process tracking

 - Performance bottleneck identification